 Long hailed as one of the best inexpensive hobbies at home, playing board games can provide endless fun.
 Games (and even regularly scheduled Game Nights) are one of the best cheap hobbies for couples and families.

 That said, some popular games can be quite expensive.
 To keep your costs to a minimum, buy games at discount stores, pick up second-hand games at garage sales or even swap games with neighbors or friends.

 In my opinion, learning to play games that require knowledge and skill – like chess – are especially good hobbies, because it takes time and patience to improve.

 Putting together puzzles is one of the classic low-cost hobbies.
 Not only is it fun to put a puzzle together, but there are heaps of other benefits – like improving your IQ, reducing stress and increasing your memory.

 As a hobby, you can work on a puzzle for a few minutes every day or dedicate an entire weekend to completing your puzzle masterpiece.
 Either way, puzzles won’t break your budget – there are many puzzles for less than $25 USD.

 #3 Read Books (or Join a Book Club)

 One of my personal favorite free hobbies is reading books!
-I regularly pick up books from the local library or book exchanges – so there is absolutely zero cost!
+I regularly pick up books (yes, even books on frugality) from the local library or book exchanges – so there is absolutely zero cost!